diegopm2000-projects/customer-backend-typescript/README.md

 Copy env.sample to a .env file

-You will need to set the value of the MONGO_DB_URI in .env
+You will need to set the value of the MONGO_DB_URI in .env.
+This value is not provided at the source code.
+If you need it, you can choose two options:

+a) you can use your mongodb database at local (dockerized, for example) and use your MONGO_DB_URI
+b) you can request me by email

+If you don't want to execute the application at your local environment, you can try the application deployed at render.com [API REST at render.com](https://customer-backend-typescript.onrender.com/api)

 ## 6. Execute the application locally